 Use Two Hairpins To Pick The Lock On Your Doorknob

-1. Bend open one hairpin until the ends are apart by ninety degrees.
+- Bend open one hairpin until the ends are apart by ninety degrees.
 Make sure that you don’t bend the pin too much or it will crack the metal.
-Two separate pieces are not what you want.
+The hairpin should stay intact – two separate pieces are not what you want.
 At that point, the hairpin should have an “L” shape.

-2. Take the plastic pieces off of the end.
+- Take the plastic pieces off of the end.
 Usually, you can use your teeth to bite them off.
-They also can be removed by using pliers to grip them and then pulling off the plastic that way, or using a butter knife to scrape them away.
+You can also use pliers to remove the plastic, or a butter knife to scrape them away.

-10. Feeling around for the “seized” or stuck pin.
-Continue to apply pressure with your lever on the lock, and begin pushing your lockpick forward. o Use an up and down motion in order to feel beyond the pins.
+- Feeling around for the “seized” or stuck pin.
+Continue to apply pressure with your lever on the lock, and begin pushing your lockpick forward.
+Use an up and down motion to feel beyond the pins.
 Some pins might move fairly easily up and down.
 Push past them until you locate the “seized” pin.

-13. To open your lock, turn the lever.
+- To open your lock, turn the lever.
 After you feel like all of the pins have been dealt with, place more pressure on the lever.
-Ths should open the lock.
-If you want to hire a Houston Locksmith, Pop-A-Lock is the top locksmith company in all of Texas.
+This should open the lock.